robinboncoeur/Art/docs/writing/Writing.md

 "Are you up for a coffee, petal?"

-The thought of coffee sounded amazing.
+I looked up.

+Celeste was smiling at me, gently.
+Not with amusement, but tenderness.

+I pulled in a breath.

 "Would that be okay?"
-I said carefully.

 "Only if you feel up to it," Celeste said.
 "Let's get dressed, shall we?
 You can wear that new jumper I got you."